-In 1896, Svante Arrhenius found that if you doubled CO2, which was then at 280 ppm, it would increase temperatures by 4 degrees Celsius.
-The term 280 ppm means there are 280 molecules of carbon dioxide per million molecules of total air.
+In 1896, Svante Arrhenius found that if you doubled CO2, which was then at 280 ppm, it would increase temperatures by 4 C.

-Only a fraction of CO2 emissions benefit vegetation.
-Most of it goes into the atmosphere and the ocean.
-But scientists believe that the side effects outweigh the benefits.
+Scientists believe that the negative side effects outweigh the benefits.
 Higher temperatures, rising sea levels and an increase in droughts, hurricanes, and wildfires more than offset any gains in plant growth.

 Reversing the Greenhouse Effect

 In 2015, the Paris Climate Accord was signed by 195 countries.
-They pledged to cut greenhouse gas emissions by 26 to 28 percent below 2005 levels by 2025.
-Its goal is to keep global warming from worsening another 2 degrees Celsius above pre-industrial levels.
+They pledged that, by 2025, they will have cut greenhouse gas emissions by at least 26% below 2005 levels.
+Its goal is to keep global warming from worsening another 2 C above pre-industrial levels.
 Many experts consider that the tipping point.
 Beyond that, the consequences of climate change become unstoppable.

 Carbon sequestration captures and stores CO2 underground.
 To meet the Paris Agreement goal, 10 billion tons a year must be removed by 2050 and 100 billion tons by 2100.